Shweta Sehrawat: Career

 In December 2022, Sehrawat was selected as the vice-captain of the Indian squad for the 2023 ICC Under-19 Women's T20 World Cup.
 In India's inaugural match of the tournament, she scored 57-ball 92* against South Africa, which included 20 fours.
 This led India to a win by 21 balls remaining, with Sehrawat named as Player of the Match.
 She became the first Indian to score a fifty in the ICC Women's Under-19 World Cup.
 During the innings, the captain Shafali Verma provided her regular advice, batting from the other end.
 At the conclusion of the match, Sehrawat described this innings as her "best ever T20 knock".

 Sehrawat was coached by Dipti Dhyani, a former Indian women's cricketer, at Karnail Singh Stadium in Delhi.
 Dhyani described Sehrawat as a bottom-handed player who is good at using her feet and playing spin.
-Mignon du Preez said that her playing style is similar to Harmanpreet Kaur.
+Mignon du Preez said that her playing style is similar to Harmanpreet Kaur's.